-When you are running a business, your end goal is to create an indelible impression on the customer.
+When running a business, your end goal is to create an indelible impression on the customer.

-No matter what strategy you use, unless your customer is not happy when they leave your store, everything is futile.
+No matter what strategy you use, everything is futile unless your customer is unhappy when they leave your store.

 This only fuels the saying, “the customer is always right.”

-This perception however makes the customer sound unreasonable and slightly unfair, don’t you think?
+This perception, however, makes the customer sound unreasonable and slightly unfair.

-Instead, it makes a world of a difference when it is framed as, “The customer should always be priority.”
+Instead, it makes a difference when framed as “The customer should always be a priority.”